aksharans/twitter_users-trends/README.md

 ## Limits

+Since this project uses the Standard API, there are rate limits to all GET Endpoints.

+- User Lookup: 3000 requests/15 minutes
+- User Followers/ing: 15 requests/15 minutes
+- Trends: 75 requests/15 minutes

+Especially for User Followers/ing since each response is cursored and includes a max of 200 users, there is a very short limit to the amount of requests the app can perform, even with setting a cap of a maximum of 5 requests (1000 users) for each lookup of followers and following.

 ## Info/Dependencies
 Dependencies found in *package.json* and *package-lock.json*

-Created using Node.js (along with the express, express-handlebars, and twitter modules) .
+Created using Node.js (along with the express, express-handlebars, and twitter modules).
 CSS using the Bootstrap CDN

 Hosted on Heroku, using the Heroku CLI